All Episodes

 If they could talk about this play more, I don't know how they could.

-However, Sean, you know, we battle forward, we battle on, um, and we are not deterred by these sorts of things.
+However, Sean, you know, we battle forward, we battle on, and we are not deterred by these sorts of things.

 I'm certainly not.

-Um, and I guess the point is I'm not dead yet.
+And I guess the point is I'm not dead yet.

-Well, uh, but I can go back.
+But I can go back.

-No, no, clear the clear the path.
+No, no, clear the path.

 Oh, yeah, right now.